sologenic/com-fs-user-model/MODEL.md

 | LastName | `string` | Required | The lastname of this item |

 **Use Cases:**
-- Creating new idnumber records
+- Creating new userkyc records with complete information
-- Retrieving idnumber information
-- Updating idnumber data
+- Updating userkyc information

 **Important Notes:**
 - The `IdentificationNumber` field must match a valid identifier format